Measurement of electrons from open heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}}=200$ GeV with the STAR detector: Analysis details

 Experimentally identified electron candidates, called inclusive electron (INE) candidates, consist primarily of four components: \begin{itemize} \item Electrons from open heavy-flavor hadron (including non-prompt $J/\psi$) decays \item Hadron contamination \item Photonic electrons (PHE): \begin{itemize} \item photon conversion in the detector material: $\gamma \rightarrow e^{+}e^{-}$ \item $\pi^{0}$ Dalitz decay: $\pi^{0} \rightarrow e^{+}e^{-}\gamma\;[\rm{B.R.} = (1.174 \pm 0.035)\%]$ \item $\eta$ Dalitz decay: $\eta \rightarrow e^{+}e^{-}\gamma\;[\rm{B.R.} = (0.69 \pm 0.04)\%]$ \end{itemize} \item Hadron decayed electrons (HDE): \begin{itemize} \item Heavy quarkonia contribution (prompt $J/\psi$ and $\Upsilon$) \item Di-electron decays of light vector mesons ($\rho, \omega$ and $\phi$) \item Drell-Yan contribution \item Kaon semileptonic decays ($K_{e3}$) \end{itemize} \end{itemize} The HFE invariant yield can be calculated as:

-where $Y_{\rm NPE}$ is the invariant yield of non-photonic electrons (NPE), $Y_{\rm HDE}$ is the invariant yield of HDE, $N_{\rm INE}$ is the raw yield of INE candidates, $P_{\rm e}$ is the fraction of electrons in the INE candidates, $N_{\rm PHE}$ is the raw yield of PHE candidates, $\epsilon_{\rm PHE}$ is the PHE identification efficiency, $\epsilon_{\rm total}$ is the overall efficiency for triggering, tracking and particle identification of electrons, $y$ is the electron rapidity, and $N_{\rm evt}$ is the total numbers of sampled events.
+where $Y_{\rm NPE}$ is the invariant yield of non-photonic electrons (NPE), $Y_{\rm HDE}$ is the invariant yield of HDE, $N_{\rm INE}$ is the raw yield of INE candidates, $P_{\rm e}$ is the electron purity in the INE candidates, $N_{\rm PHE}$ is the raw yield of PHE candidates, $\epsilon_{\rm PHE}$ is the PHE identification efficiency, $\epsilon_{\rm total}$ is the overall efficiency for triggering, tracking and particle identification of electrons, $y$ is the electron rapidity, and $N_{\rm evt}$ is the total numbers of sampled events.
 Here, NPE refers to the inclusive electron sample with hadron contamination and photonic electrons subtracted.